The current molecules most likely to work

-- GLP-1 agonists like Semaglutide. https://www.scientificamerican.com/article/new-antiobesity-drugs-help-people-shed-dozens-of-pounds-but-they-must-be-taken-for-a-lifetime/ Appetite suppressant. increases insulin (which you can reduce by rapamycin).
-Can induce fasting/calorie restriction (tho hunger mediates SOME of the benefit of CR - Calorie restriction and calorie dilution have different impacts on body fat, metabolism, behavior, and hypothalamic gene expression: Cell Reports ).
+- GLP-1 agonists like Semaglutide.
+New Antiobesity Drugs Help People Shed Dozens of Pounds, but They Must Be Taken for a Lifetime - Scientific American Appetite suppressant. increases insulin (which you can reduce by rapamycin).
+Can induce fasting/calorie restriction (tho hunger mediates SOME of the benefit of CR - https://www.cell.com/cell-reports/fulltext/S2211-1247(22)00608-8 ).
 Stronger appetite suppression effects than anything else, may be good for losing visceral abdominal fat.
 You do not need to consistently be on it.
 Intermittent (oral) Rybelsus / Semaglutide use in healthy individuals? - #26 by drsteve7777 - Rapamycin Longevity News .
 Decreases hemoglobin A1C more drastically than other drugs.
 Not ITP-tested b/c they need to figure out dosing.
 People often comment on how doing 2-4 day fasts (each month or several times a year) can induce long-lasting metabolic shifts - this is the easiest way to do it.
 Tirzepatide may be even better and is a GIP agonist so it could strengthen osteoclasts.
 Then there is LY3437943.
 You can find tirzepatide off indiamart.com

 - Astaxanthin: A Potential Treatment in Disease and Aging, Lifespan Increase - #164 by RapAdmin - Rapamycin Longevity News